 The Colleges, AMA, RDAA, AAPM and NACCHO are also working closely with the PHNs to ensure the program has strong governance of general practice data.

-With an implementation date of 1 August 2019, the following five Incentives will continue through to 31 July 2019 and then cease:
+With an implementation date of 1 August 2019, the following four Incentives will continue through to 31 July 2019 and then cease:

 - Asthma Incentive